heliophysicsPy/pyhc-repo-template/README.md

 - Write integration tests that verify interactions between components
 - Measure test coverage

-To run tests with pytest:
+As an example, to run tests with pytest:
 ```bash
 # Run all tests
 pytest tests/